 World Dairy Expo FAQs

-This information is current as of September 18, 2024.
+This information is current as of June 26, 2025.

-federal order effective April 29, 2024, and Wisconsin Summary Special Order 24-O-003 effective June 19, 2024, require lactating dairy cattle moving interstate and lactating dairy cattle moving to Wisconsin fairs, shows, or other organized events for exhibitions to have a negative influenza test with a collection date no more than seven (7) days prior to movement.
+federal order effective April 29, 2024, and Wisconsin Summary Special Order 24-O-003 effective June 19, 2024, require lactating dairy cattle moving interstate and lactating dairy cattle moving to Wisconsin fairs, shows, or other organized events for exhibitions to have a negative influenza A test with a collection date no more than seven (7) days prior to movement.

-Lactating dairy cattle from herds that have tested positive for influenza A are not eligible for interstate movement for 30 days following any positive influenza test from the herd.
+Lactating dairy cattle from herds that have tested positive for influenza A are not eligible for interstate movement for 30 days following any positive influenza A test from the herd.

 Only essential movements of dairy cattle are recommended.
 Premovement testing of nonlactating animals is not required at this time.